- Staff working remotely from home when possible

 Physical Distancing & Business Closures

 Provincial Health and Community Services Minister John Haggie has declared a public health emergency as a result of the COVID-19 pandemic.
 This declaration will effect the operations of several types of businesses and both individuals and businesses that do not comply may face penalties.
-The order, effective March 23, 2020 is in effect for 14 days.
+The order, extended on April 17, 2020 is in effect for 14 days.

 - Visitation to personal care homes is prohibited, unless for exceptional circumstances, including end of life.

 - Operators of personal care homes and long term care facilities are prohibited from permitting staff to work across multiple personal care home and long term care facility locations, unless required in exceptional circumstances and where an exemption has been granted.

 - All campsites in municipal and private parks are to close immediately.
 Those that are not open are prohibited from opening.

 - All private health clinics are to close, except those of physicians and nurse practitioners.
 A clinician may open their clinic only to provide urgent or emergent services.